Use a mobile hotspot on your Galaxy phone

 Roaming while using your phone as a hotspot may incur extra data charges.

 Oh no!
 You and your friend are using her phone to navigate, and the GPS stopped working because the signal is weak.
 Let her use your mobile hotspot, so you can get out of that tight spot.

 From Settings, search for and select Mobile Hotspot and Tethering.
-To turn on Mobile Hotspot, tap the switch.
+Tap Mobile Hotspot and Tethering again, and then tap the switch next to Mobile Hotspot.
 To turn off Mobile Hotspot, tap the switch again.

 Configure mobile hotspot